crashinvaders/gdx-vfx/README.md

 `gdx-vfx-gwt.jar` should be added as a dependecy to the respectful GWT module.

 #### B. Active GWT specific library code.
 Call `GwtGLExtCalls.initialize();` prior any library usage.
-The code best to be placed in GWT module launcher class (the one that extends `GwtApplication`).
+The code best to be placed in a GWT module launcher class (the one that extends `GwtApplication`).

 For example:
 ```java